y-kent/DEMO/README.md

 The **Dashboard** is your home base for the day.
 It shows:
 - Your selected emotion and activity for the day.
-- A calendar view of your past mood entries — click any day to see its full history.
+- A calendar view of your past mood entries and click any day to see its full history.
 - The **AI Chat panel** on the side where you can talk through your feelings.
 - A **View Activity** button to open and complete your recommended activity.